Conasprella berschaueri

 Conasprella berschaueri is a species of sea snail, a marine gastropod mollusc in the family Conidae, the cone snails, cone shells or cones.

 This species was named after David Berschauer, editor of the malacological journal The Festivus.

 Description

 The size of the shell attains 16 mm.
+Its appearance is described as pink or pinkish-orange.
+Prefers quiet water and clean carbonate sand near coral reefs or coral rubble.